-Attendance Policy in Online Courses
+Attendance Policy for Online Asynchronous Courses

 Attendance in an online course is defined as an active post or submission within the course including discussions, written assignments, and tests.
-This standard will be used to determine all attendance issues, including but not limited to reports of never having attended, reports of last date of attendance, and final grades of F and WF in the course, due to lack of attendance.
+This standard will be used to determine all attendance issues, including but not limited to reports of never having attended, reports of last date of attendance, and final grade of F in the course, due to lack of attendance.